Home

 The Alderleaf Wilderness Certification Program

-The Alderleaf Wilderness Certification Program is a comprehensive, ten-month nature and outdoor survival course encompassing wilderness survival skills, permaculture, ethnobotany, wildlife tracking, and outdoor leadership.
-Led by expert faculty, the program prepares you to apply nature skills in a variety of outdoor careers in education, environmental research, sustainable living, and beyond.
+The Alderleaf Wilderness Certification Program (AWCP) is a comprehensive, nine-month nature and outdoor survival course encompassing wilderness survival, wild edible & medicinal plants, wildlife tracking, outdoor leadership, and sustainable living skills.
+The program prepares you to apply nature skills in a variety of outdoor careers in wilderness education, environmental research, sustainable living, and beyond.

 Imagine...